 If you are using authentication methods available in the RSA SecurID Authenticate app, instruct users to complete RSA SecurID Authenticate device registration.
-If you are using RSA SecurID Access My Page, RSA recommends using one device (for example, a computer) to access My Page and another device (iOS, Android, or Windows 10) to install the app.
+If you are using RSA SecurID Access My Page, RSA recommends using one device (for example, a computer) to access My Page and another device (iOS or Android) to install the app.

 Note: If your company uses SSL interception, iOS or Android users must complete device registration using cellular data or a Wi-Fi network not associated with your company.
 If users use corporate Wi-Fi, they will see an Untrusted Connection error message during device registration that instructs them to use cellular data or a different Wi-Fi network to continue.

 Provide the following information to users to enter during device registration: